 The senior project effort in Psychology requires the completion of Psychology 600, 610, 620 or 630, Senior Project and Seminar.

 The comp process begins in the junior year with the submission of a preliminary proposal.
-This written preliminary proposal is to be submitted on the Senior Project Proposal Form.
-The proposal must be filed before registration for the fall semester is completed, even if you don’t plan to take Psych 600 (or Psych 610, 620, 630) until the spring of your senior year.
+This preliminary proposal is to be submitted online to a link that will be emailed to you.
+The proposal must be completed before registration for the fall semester is completed, even if you don’t plan to take Psych 600 (or Psych 610, 620, 630) until the spring of your senior year.
 Although this preliminary proposal is usually only a paragraph or two in length, it should be the product of a good deal of thinking by the student and discussion between the student and his or her comp advisor.
 The completion of the preliminary form before the end of the spring semester of the junior year will help ensure that every student will be part of an appropriate senior seminar.

 - Psychology 600 is the first semester of a 2-semester senior project, and it is worth 2 credits.